confetti-framework/docs/configuration.md

 Retrieving a configuration is very easy.
 Because of strict typing you have fully autocomplete:

     config.App.LineSeparator

-If the configuration contains a type with methods, you can also use its methods:
+If the configuration contains a type with methods, you can use its methods:

     config.App.BasePath.StoragePath()

+If you are a developer of a package, you can get the configuration from an `inter.App` instance:

+    app.Make("config.App.LineSeparator").(string)
+    app.Make("config.App.BasePath").(inter.BasePath).StoragePath()

+> {note} To get configuration from `inter.App`, the config must be present in the `config/index.go` file

 <a name="configuration-caching"></a>

 ## Configuration Caching

 Configuration is built at the start when you run the application.
 So you don't have to cache the configuration manually.